Born: AD 17, Lystra

 There’s no denying the close friendship and affection between the two men.
 In his letters, Paul repeatedly refers to Timothy as “my true child in the faith” (1 Tim 1:2) and “my beloved and faithful child in the Lord” (1 Cor 4:17).
 Though art and iconography likewise show Timothy most often as a “beardless youth,”4 Timothy’s youthfulness is not what St. Paul was referring to when he called him a ‘child’.
 He was talking about spiritual fatherhood and the importance of bringing others along in the faith.

 By the time Timothy was appointed Bishop of Ephesus, he had already spent a decade or more working alongside Paul and Silas, helping to found the churches in Corinth, Thessalonica, and Philippi.
-They had no doubt experienced a lot together; the bonds of friendship, of “brotherhood,” were by now firmly established.
+They had no doubt experienced a lot together: dangers and countless difficulties, even imprisonment; the bonds of friendship, of “brotherhood,” were by now firmly established.

 Timothy, the Man